Stochastic arbitrage with market index options: Introduction

-Our article is connected to an extensive literature on the so-called pricing kernel puzzle and associated mispricing of options.
-This literature originated with \citet{AitSahaliaLo00}, \citet{Jackwerth00} and \citet{RosenbergEngle02}, wherein estimates of the pricing kernel (ratio of Arrow security prices to state probabilities) implied by SPX options were reported to be nonmonotone (i.e., not nonincreasing).
+We report the results of a substantive empirical application to monthly Standard \& Poors 500 index (SPX) options.
+This options market is a particular focus of the extensive literature on the so-called pricing kernel puzzle originating with \citet{AitSahaliaLo00}, \citet{Jackwerth00} and \citet{RosenbergEngle02}.
+In each of these articles an empirical estimate of the pricing kernel (ratio of Arrow security prices to state probabilities) implied by vanilla SPX options was found to be locally increasing around the center of the SPX return distribution, contradicting the nonincreasing property of market index pricing kernels predicted by standard financial theory.
 More recent articles reporting similar evidence include \citet{BakshiMadanPanayotov10}, \citet{ChaudhuriSchroder15}, \citet{BeareSchmidt16} and \citet{CuesdeanuJackwerth18}.
 On the other hand, articles including \citet{ChabiYoGarciaRenault08}, \citet{ChristoffersenHestonJacobs13}, \citet{SongXiu16} and \citet{LinnShiveShumway18} argue that findings of pricing kernel nonmonotonicity may be a spurious outcome of failing to properly condition on relevant information in the construction of state probabilities.

-Pricing kernel monotonicity is an important property because it is intimately related to the existence of stochastic arbitrage opportunities.
+There is a fundamental connection between the presence of locally increasing regions in a pricing kernel and the presence of stochastic arbitrage opportunities.
 It is shown in \citet{Dybvig88} and \citet{Beare11} that, in a stylized model with a complete and frictionless options market, pricing kernel nonmonotonicity is equivalent to the existence of a first-order stochastic arbitrage opportunity.
 Relatedly, it is shown in \citet{PostLongarela21} that, in a model permitting bid-ask spreads and an incomplete options market, the nonexistence of a monotone pricing kernel respecting bid-ask spreads is equivalent to the existence of a second-order stochastic arbitrage opportunity.
-See \citet{Beare22} and \citet{Perrakis22} for further discussion of the link between pricing kernel monotonicity and the existence of stochastic arbitrage opportunities.
+Closely related theoretical results concerning the existence of first- and second-order stochastic arbitrage opportunities are provided in \cite{Beare23}.
+See \citet{Perrakis22} for further discussion of the link between pricing kernel monotonicity and the existence of stochastic arbitrage opportunities.